Toy Center: 21st century

 In early 2005, the building complex was sold by the Malkin family for $355 million to the Chetrit Group.
 In April 2007, L&L Holding Company bought 200 Fifth Avenue for $500 million.
-Tenants at the building now include Grey Global Group, Tiffany & Co., and Eataly.
+Tenants at the building now include Grey Global Group, Tiffany & Co., TKO Group Holdings, and Eataly.

 In October 2007, the Chetrit Group sold the 1107 Broadway part of the complex to developer Yitzchak Tessler for $235 million.
 Lehman Brothers provided a $136.8 million to finance the purchase of the property.
 Tesslar then announced plans to convert the building into luxury condos.

 In October 2008, shortly after the Lehman Brothers bankruptcy, their loan to Tesslar came due, however he failed to refinance the project and the building remained largely vacant and undeveloped.
 In December 2009, land research firm Real Capital Analytic added the building to their list of troubled assets.
-Tesslar claimed that he failed to refinance because Lehman Brothers "did not fulfill their pre-construction obligation."
-Lehman Brothers Holding Co. filed a suit against Tesslar in 2010 and threatened foreclosure, however all litigation was eventually dropped after Tesslar settled with the bankrupt company, and the property ended up in Lehman's commercial real estate portfolio.
+Tessler claimed that he failed to refinance because Lehman Brothers "did not fulfill their pre-construction obligation."
+Lehman Brothers Holding Co. filed a suit against Tessler in 2010 and threatened foreclosure, however all litigation was eventually dropped after Tessler settled with the bankrupt company, and the property ended up in Lehman's commercial real estate portfolio.
 Lehman then held an auction for the building in June 2011.
 A group of investors led by the Witkoff Group won the auction, purchasing the property for $191 million.